open-sauced/intro/docs/intro-to-oss/conclusion.md

 id: conclusion
 title: "Conclusion"
 sidebar_label: "Conclusion"
-keywords: ["conclusion", "Open Source", "Open Source Community"]
+keywords: ["conclusion", "steps to continue open source contributions", "Open Source", "Open Source Community"]
 ---

 As we wrap up this course on getting started with open source, let's recap the key takeaways and discuss what's next in your open source journey.